leibnizli/hummingbird/README-EN.md

 ![hummingbird](https://user-images.githubusercontent.com/1193966/160070323-f58e802b-3a05-40dd-95bf-fba2150ab01f.png)

-* jpg/png/webp/svg/gif/html will replace the current file after compression, and a new file with .min will be generated after css/js compression
+* jpg/png/webp/svg/gif/html will replace the current file after compression, and a new file with .min will be generated after css/js compression.
-* You can create a `source` folder in the current directory and back up the files before processing, which can be enabled in the settings
+* You can create a `source` folder in the current directory and back up the files before processing, which can be enabled in the settings.

 ## Install

 * <a href="https://pan.baidu.com/s/1dFAaosL">**macOS v2.0.0**</a> (Do not support the drag and drop folder compression)
 * <a href="https://pan.baidu.com/s/1146zRGqLFlDR27a7rUgr5w">**Windows v3.0.0**</a> (Support the drag and drop folder compression)

 ## Usage